awsdocs/aws-amplify-console-user-guide/doc_source/welcome.md

 ## Get started<a name="get-started"></a>

-To get started with Amplify Console [connect your repository](getting-started.md) \(GitHub, BitBucket, GitLab, and AWS CodeCommit\) to set up continuous deployment\.
+To get started with Amplify Console [connect your repository](getting-started.md) \(GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit\) to set up continuous deployment\.
 Alternatively, start with one of our [fullstack samples](deploy-backend.md)\.
 Amplify Console automatically detects the front end build settings along with any backend functionality provisioned with the Amplify CLI \(command\-line toolchain for creating serverless backends\)\.

 ## Amplify Console Features<a name="amplify-console-features"></a>